zabbix/zabbix/src/go/plugins/oracle/README.md

 Named sessions allow to define specific parameters for each Oracle instance.
 Currently, there are only four supported parameters: `Uri`, `User`, `Password` and `Service`.
 This option to store the credentials is slightly more secure way compared to item keys or macros.

-For example, if you have two Oracle instances: "Oracle12" and "Oracle19".
-You should add the following options to the agent configuration file:
+For example, if you have two Oracle instances: "Oracle12" and "Oracle19", you should add the following options to the agent configuration file:

     Plugins.Oracle.Sessions.Oracle12.Uri=tcp://192.168.1.1:1521
     Plugins.Oracle.Sessions.Oracle12.User=<USERFORORACLE12>